tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

  - an "echo_nonce" extension
  - TLS padding {{!RFC7685}}

-An encoded ClientHelloInner can be around 300 octets long, but variations in the length of the ciphertext version of that could defeat the entire purpose of ECHO, if for example those expose the chosen server_name field in the ClientHelloInner.
+Variations in the length of the ciphertext version of the ClientHelloInner could defeat the purpose of ECHO, if those expose the chosen server_name field in the ClientHelloInner.
 The padding ClientHello extension, if well used, can ensure that length information does not expose what is contained in the ClientHelloInner.
-Clients add padding to the ClientHelloInner to try meet this requirement.
+Clients SHOULD add padding to the ClientHelloInner to meet this requirement.

 Given that extensions could be defined in the future that reveal sensitive information through their length, we cannot describe all the ways in which length information could expose sensitive content.
 Implementers ought therefore be aware that they might have to change their padding scheme as the set of supported extensions changes.
-In addition to padding the ClientHelloInner, clients and servers will both need to pad all other handshake messages that have sensitive-length fields.
-For example, if the client proposes ALPN values in the ClientHelloInner, the server-selected value will be returned in an EncryptedExtension, so that handshake message needs to be padded with TLS record layer padding.

-One approach that may be relative safe and simple is once ECHO is in use is for each field, determine how much it makes sense to pad given what kinds of things it sends.
-If it varies ALPN, maybe round up to the largest of those.
-Most of this can be determined without server help.
-For fields where server help is useful, like the server_name, apply that help if available.
+For each field in the inner ClientHello, clients need to determine how much to pad given the semantics of that field.
+For example, if a client can propose various ALPN values, it could add padding to round up to the longest of those.

+For most fields in a ClientHello this can be determined without server help.
-If the maximum_name_length is longer than the actual server_name then clients should add padding to make up the difference.
-If the maximum_name_length is zero or less than the length of the actual server_name then round the server_name up to a multiple of 32 octets and randomly add another 32 octets 50% of the time.
+For the server_name, however, if ECHOConfig.maximum_name_length is longer than the actual server_name then clients SHOULD add padding to make up that difference.
+If the maximum_name_length is zero or less than the length of the actual server_name then round the server_name up to a multiple of 32 octets and randomly add another 32 octets 50% of the time and then include that amount of additional padding.

-Sum all that padding together, then in order to reduce entropy across different kinds of clients, round up to a multiple of 32.
+Sum all the padding together, then in order to reduce entropy across different client implementationss, round up so that the inner ClientHello encoding length is a multiple of 32.

+In addition to padding the ClientHelloInner, clients and servers will also need to pad all other handshake messages that have sensitive-length fields.
+For example, if a client proposes ALPN values in the ClientHelloInner, the server-selected value will be returned in an EncryptedExtension, so that handshake message also needs to be padded using TLS record layer padding.

 When offering an encrypted ClientHello, the client MUST NOT offer to resume any non-ECHO PSKs.
 It additionally MUST NOT offer to resume any sessions for TLS 1.2